K3zter/mcp2-save-splitter/README.md

     Set-ExecutionPolicy restricted

-The script currently performs three separate functions:
+The script currently performs four separate functions:
  - **Save Splitting**: Take a collection of PS2 virtual memory card (VMC) files and individual save files from the `import` folder and generate separate MCP2 compatible VMC files in the `export` folder
+ - **Add file to existing VMCs**: Add a specified file to every single `.mc2` file (MCP2 VMC) in the `existing_cards` folder
+ - **Remove file/folder from existing VMCs**: Remove a given named file or folder from every single `.mc2` file (MCP2 VMC) in the `existing_cards` folder
  - **Import PSU to existing VMCs**: Import a specified `.psu` file to every single `.mc2` file (MCP2 VMC) in the `existing_cards` folder
- - **Remove folder from existing VMCs**: Remove a given named folder from every single `.mc2` file (MCP2 VMC) in the `existing_cards` folder

-The latter two functions are intended for the purposes of adding an OPL IGR command to every VMC - but it is quite flexible and it may be useful for other things.
+The latter three functions are intended for the purposes of adding an OPL IGR command to every VMC - but it is quite flexible and it may be useful for other things.
 I don't know what!
 Instructions for each of these functions are outlined below.
+All of the provided example files contain the same `igr.elf` file.
+This is a small PS2 app created by [JonathanDotCel](https://github.com/JonathanDotCel/bootcard_igr) that tells the Memcard Pro 2 to mount its boot card, before resetting the PS2.
+In order to use this with OPL, set your `igr path` to point to this file (e.g. `mc0:/igr/igr.elf` - use mc0 for slot 1, mc1 for slot 2).
+Whenever you perform IGR from an OPL launched game, MCP2 will mount your boot card before resetting.

-# IMPORTANT: PLEASE ENSURE ALL YOUR SAVE FILES ARE BACKED UP BEFORE USING THIS TOOL TO PREVENT RISK OF SAVE FILE LOSS OR CORRUPTION
+# IMPORTANT: PLEASE ENSURE ALL YOUR SAVE FILES ARE BACKED UP BEFORE USING THIS TOOL TO PREVENT RISK OF LOSS OR CORRUPTION

 ## Save Splitting
 In order to process `.psv` files, the tool PSV Save Converter is required.
 Download the Win64 build from [this page](https://github.com/bucanero/psv-save-converter/releases/tag/v1.2.1) and place `psv-converter-win.exe` in the `psv-converter` folder.